-- 1 Go to the NFS client, obtain the /etc/passwd and /etc/group files and copy them to a USB key. - 2 Go to the UNM server and copy the UNIX files from the USB key to a local hard disk.
-Open Microsoft Services for NFS. - 3 Select User Name Mapping and right-click Properties. - 4 Go to UNIX User Source tab and select the Use Password and Group Files option. - 5 Click the Browse button, select the password and group files that you had copied in the previous step. - 6 Go to the Simple Mapping tab, select the Use simple maps option, and click Apply. - 7 Select User Maps, and right-click Create Map. - 8 Click List Windows Users and List UNIX Users options.
+- NOTE: Reboot your system after the installation is complete. - 9.
+Go to the NFS client, obtain the /etc/passwd and /etc/group files and copy them to a USB key. - Go to the UNM server and copy the UNIX files from the USB key to a local hard disk.
+Open Microsoft Services for NFS. - 11.
+Select User Name Mapping and right-click Properties. - 12.
+Go to UNIX User Source tab and select the Use Password and Group Files option. - 13.
+Click the Browse button, select the password and group files that you had copied in the previous step. - 14.
+Go to the Simple Mapping tab, select the Use simple maps option, and click Apply. - 15.
+Select User Maps, and right-click Create Map. - 16.
+Click List Windows Users and List UNIX Users options.
 Map the users (select one user at a time) and add to the list.
-Repeat this step for other listed users. - 9 Open Group Maps→ Create Maps. - 10 List Windows & Unix groups, map them and add to the list. - 11 Open the .maphosts file (C:\Windows\msnfs and C:\Windows\amd64\cmpnents\r2 and look for the .maphosts file) and add the NFS server details (IP 4 address or host name, if DNS exists) and save the file
+Repeat this step for other listed users. - 17.
+Open Group Maps \rightarrow Create Maps. - 18.
+List Windows & UNIX groups, map them and add to the list. - 19.
+Open the .maphosts file (C:\Windows\msnfs and C:\Windows\amd64\cmpnents\r2 and look for the .maphosts file) and add the NFS server details (IP 4 address or host name, if DNS exists) and save the file.

-Option 4: Active Directory Lightweight Directory Services (AD LDS) as Identity Mapping Source
+Active Directory Lightweight Directory Services As Identity Mapping Source

-AD LDS is used for identity mapping on computers that run Windows Server 2008 R2 in an environment where no Active Directory exists to support user mapping.
+Active Directory Lightweight Directory Services (AD LDS) is used for identity mapping on computers that run Windows Server 2008 R2 in an environment where no Active Directory exists to support user mapping.